On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Introduction

-We first address one of the most prominent challenges in MT: multi-modality~\cite{bleu, bao-etal-2023-non}, which refers to the phenomenon where a single source sentence can have multiple candidates.
-This challenge becomes particularly problematic in automatic evaluation due to the scarcity of comprehensive reference sets~\cite{bleu, chrf,rei-etal-2022-cometkiwi} in most cases, as well as the need to evaluate one candidate from D-MT.
-Previous research has employed human assessment~\cite{kocmi-etal-2024-findings,kocmi-etal-2023-findings,kocmi-etal-2025-findings} to mitigate this issue; however, this approach faces the challenge of endless assessment requirements due to domain shifts in source texts~\cite{kocmi-etal-2025-findings}.
+We first examine one of the most prominent challenges in MT: multimodality \cite{bleu, bao-etal-2023-non}, a phenomenon where a single source sentence may correspond to multiple valid translation candidates due to contextual ambiguity.
+This challenge is particularly problematic for automatic evaluation due to the scarcity of comprehensive reference sets \cite{bleu, chrf, rei-etal-2022-cometkiwi}.
+While previous research has employed human assessment \cite{kocmi-etal-2024-findings, kocmi-etal-2023-findings, kocmi-etal-2025-findings} to mitigate this issue, such approaches are increasingly unscalable due to the prohibitive cost of constant re-evaluation necessitated by domain shifts in source texts \cite{kocmi-etal-2025-findings}.
 We reformulate this challenge as a dual requirement for MT: the candidates for a source sentence should demonstrate lexical diversity~\cite{ploeger-etal-2024-towards} while maintaining semantic equivalence~\cite{smantic_ent} with the original source sentence.
-Notably, candidates generated from ND-MT may potentially satisfy both principles, as observed through direct examination of the generated outputs.
-In this work, we systematically investigate the potential of ND-MT in addressing multi-modality, particularly its ability to provide both lexical diversity and semantic equivalence across 22 modern MT systems in six language directions under the same temperature setting ($0.5$).
-Additionally, we design a reference-free lexical metric, the Group Lexical Variance Score (GLVS), to address the scarcity of references.
-We employ both lexical-based and semantic-based metrics to measure the effect of non-determinism on lexical diversity and semantic equivalence, respectively.
-The results demonstrate significant lexical variance with nearly identical semantic meanings compared to D-MT systems using the same underlying models across all ND-MT systems.
-Furthermore, we investigate the impact of temperature, a crucial parameter in ND-MT, on system performance.
-The results indicate that all temperature settings can generate candidates with lexical diversity, while only low temperatures preserve semantic equivalence; we therefore characterize modern MT systems as temperature-constrained ND-MT systems.
+Notably, candidates generated from ND-MT have the potential to satisfy both principles simultaneously.
+This is observed in practical applications where the same translation prompt yields diverse yet acceptable outputs.
+In this work, we systematically investigate the potential of ND-MT for addressing multimodality, focusing on its ability to provide both lexical diversity and semantic equivalence.
+Our analysis covers 22 modern MT systems across six language directions under a uniform temperature setting ($0.5$) (see Appendix~\ref{model_statistics} for details).
+Additionally, we introduce a reference-free, group-level lexical metric termed the Group Lexical Variance Score (GLVS) to mitigate the bias resulting from limited references when evaluating ND-MT systems.
+We employ both lexical and semantic metrics to quantify the impact of non-determinism on lexical variability and meaning preservation, respectively.
+Our results demonstrate significant lexical diversity alongside nearly identical semantic content when compared to D-MT systems using the same underlying models.
+Furthermore, we investigate how the value of temperature affects the final system performance of ND-MT.
+The results reveal that while various temperature settings can induce lexical diversity, semantic equivalence is only preserved at lower temperatures.
+Consequently, we characterize modern MT systems as temperature-constrained ND-MT systems.